adam-aveli/eml-to-pdf-html-converter/README.md

 ### License
 The code available under the terms of the GNU Affero General Public License (AGPL).
 This means you have to release the source code of applications that use this software.
 If you can't do so you can <a target="_blank" href="https://eml-to-pdf.com">buy a commercial license</a>.

+### Download
+A Java installation is required.
+If you haven't installed Java yet get it [here](https://www.java.com/download) completely free.

+Win32 binaries and compiled jar for non-windows Systems (MacOs, Linux, etc) can be found in [Releases](../../releases) section.

+*Note: If you have another system than Windows you need to install the free [wkhtmltopdf](http://wkhtmltopdf.org/downloads.html) and add it's binary to your PATH variable.*